-Oneida County District Attorney's Office, New York
+Oneida County District Attorney's Office, New York Population: 234,000; Number of Prosecutors: 24

 Overseen by the chief assistant district attorney, the Oneida County District Attorney's Office's CRU assigns one assistant district attorney, with no involvement in the case, to lead the review and act as the "case-leader."
 The case-leader and other needed staff are assigned depending on their availability and the volume of work required.
 The prosecutor from the original case does not play a role in the review aside from disclosing his or her version of the facts to the case-leader.
 If the case-leader finds there is merit to the claim after performing an investigation, he or she then presents the case to the Oneida County District Attorney's Office CRU's Advisory Committee for its independent review.